 Gucci’s hot 3D Printed Fashion Accessories: 3D Printed Heads

-At the brand’s Fall-Winter 2018 show in Milan, Gucci designer Alessandro Michele sent models down the runway carrying duplicates of their own headless domes.
-Gucci may well be the hottest brand the world, which suggests that its favorite maximalist trends —all-over prints, endless logos, animal picture, embroidery—trickle all the way down to the remainder of the style world.
+At the brand’s Fall-Winter 2018 show in Milan.
+Gucci designer Alessandro Michele sent models down the runway carrying duplicates of their own headless domes.
+Gucci may well be the hottest brand in the world.
+That suggests that its favorite maximalist trends.
+All-over prints, endless logos, animal pictures, embroidery—trickle all the way down to the remainder of the style world.

 Fashion lovers were shocked at Gucci’s freaky catwalk show that saw models strut their stuff carrying fake heads.
 Whereas the fashion things were spectacular, two of Gucci’s models stole the show by taking to the runway carrying 3D printed replicas of their own heads.